balazs42/neural_network_cpp/README.md

  and bug fix ideas, please feel free to conact me through the github repo

  The main concept is that the user only has to do 2 things:
- -Bring their input to some kind of numerical array -Bring their expected values to some kind of numerical array It is NOT necessary that your expected and input arrays to be the same numerical type!
+ -Bring their input to some kind of numerical array.
+ -Bring their expected values to some kind of numerical array.
+ It is NOT necessary that your expected and input arrays to be the same numerical type!
  Then train the network.
 Hopefully it will learn the pattern provided by your data